AryptonXD/Resist/ResistTermsAndConditions.md

 ## 13. Waiver

-The failure of [Bot Name] to enforce any right or provision of these Terms will not be deemed a waiver of such right or provision.
+The failure of Resist to enforce any right or provision of these Terms will not be deemed a waiver of such right or provision.
 Our failure to exercise or enforce any right or provision of these Terms shall not constitute a waiver of such right or provision in that or any other instance.

 ## 14. Contact Information